spring-io/dataflow.spring.io/content/documentation/pages/7-recipes/5-multi-platform-deployment/2-multi-platform-task.md

 ### Configuring Database Service in Kubernetes to Connect to an External Database

 The tasks that are launched in this exercise need to have access to a database service that connects to the external database that is being used by SCDF.
 To do this, we create a database service along with an endpoint that refers to the external database.
-For this example, we connect to a MySql database.
+For this example, we connect to a MariaDB database.

 1. Set up the database service: